Why you should visit Málaga? 5 reasons

 A Moorish Masterpiece and Fairytale Escape

 Just a short trip from Málaga lies the Alhambra, a breathtaking palace that is definitely worth a visit.
-To be honest, I had never heard of this palace before, but I am so glad my boyfriend had and that we took a day trip to see it.
+I’ll admit, I had never heard of this palace before, but I am so glad my boyfriend had and that we took a day trip to see it.
+Truly one of Spain’s most iconic treasures, it’s a place where history and beauty meet in the most spectacular way.

 Tip: Tickets sell out months in advance, so be sure to book your time slot as early as possible.

-5. 300 Days of Sunshine a Year
+5. 320 Days of Sunshine a Year

 The Perfect Escape from the Winter Blues